Phileosopher/commonplace/sleep-cycles.md

 - Scientifically proven as the most natural cycle.
 - Total daily sleep time: 6–8 hours.

+Siesta sleep (Biphasic):

+- Popular in many European countries.
+  1. 13.5-15.5 hours awake, with a 20-90 minute nap in the middle of the day
+  2. 5-6 hours asleep
+- Works well when during hot summers.
+- Total daily sleep time: 5.5–7.5 hours.

 Triphasic:

 - One of the most natural patterns when transitioning from monophasic.